Why Mbappe's First Season Has Become Historically Elite

 What is Mbappe's average match rating at Real Madrid?

-Mbappe's average La Liga match rating in 2025-2026 is 7.4/10, ranking him 4th among Real Madrid players behind Vinicius Jr (7.6), Bellingham (7.5), and Courtois (7.5).
-His rating has improved significantly since January, averaging 8.1/10 over his last 10 matches compared to 6.9/10 in the first 13.
+Mbappe's average La Liga match rating in 2025-2026 is 8.11/10 (FotMob), ranking him 1st among Real Madrid players ahead of Vinicius Jr (7.6), Bellingham (7.5), and Courtois (7.5).
+His rating has climbed sharply since January, averaging 8.4/10 over his last 16 matches compared to 6.9/10 in his first 13 appearances of the season.

 How has Mbappe adapted from Ligue 1 to La Liga?